 A family friendly beach park, the protected reef feels like a giant swimming pool on one end and a bay with little islands sprinkled in the middle that make it a fun destination.
 The shallow lagoon portions and cove areas are perfect to little kids to play in under the parent’s eyes that can easily spot them from above in the green lawn areas of the park.

-Protected break waters in the bay for family fun
+Protected break waters & family fun at Carlsmith

 Carlsmith beach is a family friendly swimming post.
 Perfect for snorkeling fun, bringing big play toys like sup boards and kayaks, there’s plenty of space to float and explore around 4 mile beach.
 The beach has fresh water bubbling to the surface mixing cold and hot water giving swimming an odd but refreshing experience passing through these areas.

 There are picnic tables around the park to set up or you can lay a towel on the large grassy lawn area.
 The area also has lots of coconut trees and large shrubby areas to protect from the hot afternoon sun around the beach areas.